Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images

-To visualize the results on specific case, the models were interpreted using occlusion, saliency, inputXgradient, guided backpropagation and integrated gradients, and have been shown in Fig ~\ref{fig:pathoCompareCovidAllTech}, Fig ~\ref{fig:pathoComparePneumoAllTech} and Fig ~\ref{fig:pathoCompareViralPneumoAllTech}.
-Apart from occlusion, the other interpretability techniques failed to run for DenseNet161 due to GPU memory limitations.
-For DeepLIFT, ResNets encountered an additional problem because of the in-place ReLU operations used in those models.
-The models have to be updated to be able to run DeepLIFT on them.
+To visualise the results for a specific case, the models were interpreted using local methods: occlusion, saliency, inputXgradient, guided backpropagation and integrated gradients, and have been shown in Fig.~\ref{fig:pathoCompareCovidAllTech}, Fig.~\ref{fig:pathoComparePneumoAllTech} and Fig.~\ref{fig:pathoCompareViralPneumoAllTech}.
+Apart from occlusion, the other interpretability techniques failed to run for DenseNet161 due to GPU memory limitations. in DeepLIFT, ResNets faced an additional challenge due to the ReLU operations used "in place" in those models.
+Models have to be updated to run DeepLIFT on them.

-According to the clinical findings of the COVID-19 image data provided by \cite{cohen2020covid}, multiple abnormalities of the lungs were located on the right upper and lower pulmonary field, as well as the upper left part of the lung.
-The models predicted this case as COVID-19, pneumonia, and viral pneumonia responding to the pathology of lung infection.
-One can see that the models' focus area for COVID-19 differ from the focus area for pneumonia and viral pneumonia.
-DenseNet161 and InceptionResNetV2 emphasized mostly on the right lung.
-InceptionV3, ResNet18, and ResNet34 covered both right and left parts, not only the lesion but also the irrelevant regions out of the lung.
+According to the clinical findings of the COVID-19 image data provided by Cohen et al.~\cite{cohen2020covid}, multiple abnormalities of the lungs were located in the upper and lower pulmonary field, as well as the upper left part of the lung.
+The models classified this case as COVID-19, pneumonia, and viral pneumonia responding to the pathology of lung infection.
+It can be seen that the focus area of the models for COVID-19 differs from the focus area for pneumonia and viral pneumonia.
+DenseNet161 and InceptionResNetV2 focused primarily on the right lung.
+InceptionV3, ResNet18, and ResNet34 covered both the right and left parts, not only the lesion but also the irrelevant regions outside the lung.